 09Ensure you've space on your credit card for a deposit

 If you don't take a car hire firm's excess insurance, a holding deposit on a credit card is usually required on the pick-up of any hire car.
 This also applies to policies bought from external providers.

 This money isn't charged against your account, but it is usually ring-fenced.
 So that means that if you bring the car back and it's damaged, your card might be charged.
 So you'll need a credit limit to cover typically between £300 and £500.

 This often catches people out.
 They arrive to pick up their car without having the necessary funds, meaning they're left with little option other than to take an expensive policy from the pick-up desk - not a great start to the holiday.
 So check the deposit required and make sure there are enough funds on your credit card.

 The ATOL programme gives extra financial protection if you're booking a holiday via an ATOL-licensed travel agent as part of a formal package.
 Basically, you'll get a full refund or an alternative holiday if your tour operator goes bust.

-From 30 Apr 2012, ATOL protection was extended to include flights and accommodation or car hire booked from the same company within a day of each other, even if they're not part of a formal package.
+ATOL protection includes flights and accommodation or car hire booked from the same company within a day of each other, even if they're not part of a formal package.

 This is an extra way to build in extra protection for your car hire if you're flying out.
 See the MSE News story ATOL Travel Protection Extended for full info.
 While package holidays offer extra protection, they're expensive.